team4kira/Domain-Setup-GoDaddy/README.md

 ## WHC side

 Log in to WHC and open the domain's DNS management area through **Client Area → Domains → Domain Management Tools → DNS Zone Editor**.
-This is where the DNS records for the domain should be added, changed, or removed.[2]
+This is where the DNS records for the domain should be added, changed, or removed.

 ### Add root domain A records